 If you think the doctor got the wrong idea or did not fully document your injuries, a workers’ compensation lawyer could be able to help.
 By doing our own investigation and collecting any evidence we can, we could be able to get the insurance company to reconsider your claim.

-Can You Still Sue if You Accept Workers’ Compensation?
+Can You Still Sue If You Accept Workers’ Compensation?

 However, there are some cases in which you could collect workers’ compensation and also file a lawsuit against a third party.
 That can happen if someone else’s negligence caused your accident other than you or your employer.
 That can be an equipment manufacturer, a property owner, or any number of other parties who could have been responsible for your injuries.

-A workers’ comp lawyer in Mableton can investigate your case and tell you if you would be able to bring a third-party personal injury lawsuit in order to maximize your compensation.
+A workers’ compensation lawyer in Mableton can investigate your case and tell you if you would be able to bring a third-party personal injury lawsuit in order to maximize your compensation.
 Our experienced personal injury lawyers in Mableton know how to get you a fair settlement from any negligent party.

 Talk to a Mableton Workers’ Compensation Attorney for Free Today

-Injured workers often run into issues when seeking workers’ comp benefits.
+Injured workers often run into issues when seeking workers’ compensation benefits.
 The Mableton workers’ compensation lawyers at John Foy & Associates are dedicated to helping you get the best outcome possible.
 Call us at (404) 400-4000 or contact us online to get started with a FREE consultation today.